-You must submit admission test scores with your application.
+You are required to submit admission test scores with your application.
 University of Illinois at Chicago is not a test optional school.
-Note: Please consult the school directly to determine if testing requirements are temporarily suspended due to the COVID-19 pandemic.
+Note: Please consult the school directly to determine if testing requirements are temporarily suspended due to COVID-19.

 |SAT Test||25th Percentile Score|